huangyh45/PhyloAln/README.md

 ```
 PhyloAln -d reference_alignments_directory -c config.tsv -x alignment_file_name_suffix -o output_directory
 ```
-**Note：we found a bug when using unzipped FASTA/FASTQ sequence/read file(s) and guessed file format in the versions ≤ 1.0.0, which is fixed in the versions ≥ 1.1.0.
-Please always input the file format (-f) without guess when you run the versions ≤ 1.0.0 of PhyloAln！**

 #### A practice using PhyloAln for phylogenomics
 The following practice is for phylogenomics using codon alignments of nuclear single-copy orthologous groups and 20 CPUs.